scalidas/scalidas/README.md

 - 👋 Hi, I’m Siddarth

-Computer Engineering student at Purdue University interested in ASIC Design and Machine Learning.
+Third year computer engineering student at Purdue University.
+I'm interested in perception, navigation and embedded software, especially for autonomous vehicles and drones.